 Today panthers survive in a single population mostly in south Florida.
-Measures taken under the Endangered Species Act (ESA) to reverse inbreeding have strengthened this population, and there is new hope for range expansion now that females with kittens have been sighted north of the Caloosahatchee River.
-There are currently more panthers than at any time since the 1950s, when they were still legally hunted in Florida.
-But housing and highway projects continue to slash and shrink precious panther habitat in booming south Florida, increasing the likelihood of panthers engaging in deadly battles for territory and encountering humans and vehicles.
+Measures taken under the Endangered Species Act to reverse inbreeding have strengthened this population.
+And there is new hope for range expansion now that females have crossed the Caloosahatchee River.
+There are more panthers currently than at any time since the 1950s, when they were still legally hunted in Florida.
+But housing and highway projects continue to slash and shrink precious panther habitat in booming south Florida, increasing the likelihood of encounters with humans and vehicles, pitting panthers against one another in deadly territorial battles.

 Defenders of Wildlife's efforts to help the Florida panther survive started four decades ago when we lobbied for its inclusion on the federal endangered species list.
-We have been fighting for panthers ever since-to secure current range and protect the large, interconnected tracts of wild land they need to establish new populations and thrive, to foster understanding of these solitary and secretive predators, and to address what is now one of the leading causes of panther deaths: collisions with motor vehicles.
+We have been fighting for panthers ever since-to secure and protect the large, interconnected tracts of wild land they need to establish new populations and thrive, to foster understanding of these solitary and secretive predators, and to address a leading cause of panther deaths: collisions with motor vehicles.